-Significant developments stemming from the U.S. administration, U.S. courts' or the United Kingdom's referendum on membership in the European Union could have an adverse effect on us.
+Significant developments stemming from the U.S. administration, U.S. courts' or the United Kingdom's exit from the European Union could have an adverse effect on us.

-The U.S. administration has called for substantial changes to trade agreements, such as the North American Free Trade Agreement ("NAFTA"), and has raised the possibility of imposing significant increases on tariffs on goods imported into the United States, particularly from China and Mexico.
-For example, throughout 2018, the U.S. administration and China have been levying taxes on their respective imports.
+The U.S. administration has called for substantial changes to trade agreements, such as the North American Free Trade Agreement ("NAFTA"), and has imposed tariffs on goods imported from China and certain other countries, which has resulted in retaliatory tariffs by China and other countries.
 These changes, as well as any other changes in U.S. social, political, regulatory and economic conditions or laws and policies governing foreign trade, manufacturing and development and investment in the territories and countries where we or our customers operate could adversely affect our operating results and our business.

-Additionally, in June 2016, the United Kingdom held a referendum and voted in favor of leaving the European Union and in March 2017, the government of the United Kingdom formally initiated the withdrawal process.
-This referendum has created political and economic uncertainty, particularly in the United Kingdom and the European Union, and this uncertainty may last for years.
-Our business could be affected during this period of uncertainty, and perhaps longer, by the impact of the United Kingdom's referendum.
+Additionally, in June 2016, the United Kingdom held a referendum and voted in favor of leaving the European Union and, on January 31, 2020, the United Kingdom exited the European Union, although certain implementing agreements relating to such exit have yet to be concluded.
+This referendum and exit has created political and economic uncertainty, particularly in the United Kingdom and the European Union, and this uncertainty may last for years.
+Our business could be affected during this period of uncertainty, and perhaps longer, by the impact of the United Kingdom's referendum and exit.
 In addition, our business could be negatively affected by new trade agreements between the United Kingdom and other countries, including the United States, and by the possible imposition of trade or other regulatory barriers in the United Kingdom.
-These possible negative impacts, and others resulting from the United Kingdom's actual or threatened withdrawal from the European Union, may adversely affect our customers' businesses and our operating results.
+These possible negative impacts, and others resulting from the United Kingdom's withdrawal from the European Union, may adversely affect our customers' businesses and our operating results.